Cycle-Finance/cycle-contracts/test/test-case-doc/withdraw.md

 ## withdraw-2

-withdraw when there are no deposit at any market, the withdrawal should fail, the reason is "calculate system liquidity failed".
+withdraw when there are no deposit at any market, the withdrawal should fail, the reason is "calculate account liquidity failed".

 ### withdraw-2-1

 withdraw from dEther

-- [FailWithdraw](./test-function.md#FailWithdraw)(dEther, accounts[0], 10 ETH, "calculate system liquidity failed")
+- [FailWithdraw](./test-function.md#FailWithdraw)(dEther, accounts[0], 10 ETH, "calculate account liquidity failed")

 ### withdraw-2-2

 withdraw from dWBTC

-- [FailWithdraw](./test-function.md#FailWithdraw)(dWBTC, accounts[0], 10 WBTC, "calculate system liquidity failed")
+- [FailWithdraw](./test-function.md#FailWithdraw)(dWBTC, accounts[0], 10 WBTC, "calculate account liquidity failed")

 ### withdraw-2-3

 withdraw from dUSDC

-- [FailWithdraw](./test-function.md#FailWithdraw)(dUSDC, accounts[0], 10 USDT, "calculate system liquidity failed")
+- [FailWithdraw](./test-function.md#FailWithdraw)(dUSDC, accounts[0], 10 USDT, "calculate account liquidity failed")

 ### withdraw-2-4

 withdraw from dUSDT

-- [FailWithdraw](./test-function.md#FailWithdraw)(dUSDT, accounts[0], 10 USDC, "calculate system liquidity failed")
+- [FailWithdraw](./test-function.md#FailWithdraw)(dUSDT, accounts[0], 10 USDC, "calculate account liquidity failed")

 ## withdraw-3

-withdraw when system liquidity is insufficient, but more than 0, and the borrows is 0, the withdrawal should fail, the reason should be "calculate system liquidity failed".
+withdraw when system liquidity is insufficient, but more than 0, and the borrows is 0, the withdrawal should fail, the reason should be "calculate account liquidity failed".

 so, let user deposit some value firstly: